 May 2019 – Andrea David, a German-based blogger and artist traveled to Utah to capture the exact spot where popular made-in-Utah movie magic was made.
 In addition to highlighting Andrea’s time in Utah, we’ve listed Thanksgiving Point as the location of the month.

-SALT LAKE CITY (June 12, 2019) – Utah Film Commission today announced the Governor’s Office of Economic Development (GOED) Board approval of four new projects for state film incentives, generating an estimated economic impact of $32.7 million and creating over 860 local jobs.
+SALT LAKE CITY (July 11, 2019) – Utah Film Commission today announced the Governor’s Office of Economic Development (GOED) Board approval of five new projects for state film incentives, generating an estimated economic impact of approximately $9.3 million and creating over 300 local jobs.

 Formed in 1974, the Utah Film Commission is part of the Governor’s Office of Economic Development under the Utah Office of Tourism, Film and Global Branding and is a member of the the Association of Film Commissioner’s International.